taophp/ksound/README.md

 ## Features

-- Play MP3 files directly from your terminal
+-[x] Play MP3 files directly from your terminal
-- Navigate through your music library with keyboard shortcuts
-- Mark tracks as favorites for quick access later
-- Flag tracks to skip in future listening sessions
-- Delete unwanted files directly while listening
-- Minimal interface that stays out of your way
+-[x] Navigate through your music library with keyboard shortcuts -[ ] Mark tracks as favorites to play them more often in random mode -[x] Flag tracks to skip in future listening sessions -[x] Delete unwanted files directly while listening -[x] Minimal interface that stays out of your way

 ## Installation